MichaelMoroz/michaelmoroz.github.io/TODO/2024-8-25-WritingATensorCompilerFromScratch.md

 I'll focus on comparing something thats easy to implement in both my library and in PyTorch.
 Things like the fluid sim or path tracer, I suspect, have no chance of running good if at all in PyTorch, JAX - maybe, but I doubt, so we'll ignore these.

-Of course, something like Taichi would actually win here, but its not our comparison target, and likely after I implement automatic groupshared cache generation the performance gap might go to 0, or become better, tho I suspect probably not.
+Of course, something like Taichi would actually win here against everyone, but its not our comparison target as you cant write the simulation in vectorized tensor form there, and likely after I implement automatic groupshared cache generation the performance gap might go to 0, or become better, tho I suspect probably not.

 TODO: plots

 ## N-body simulation

-One of the simplest simulations you can do - is an N-body gravity simulation, which only takes a few dozen lines both in TensorFrost, JAX or PyTorch, making this a nice comparison target.
+One of the simplest simulations you can do - is an N-body gravity simulation, which only takes a few dozen lines both in TensorFrost, JAX or PyTorch, making this a nice benchmark.

 ## MNIST with a convolutional network